oracle-quickstart/oci-sap/README.md

+##Copyright © 2019, Oracle and/or its affiliates.
+All rights reserved.
+The Universal Permissive License (UPL), Version 1.0

     #     ___  ____     _    ____ _     _____
     #    / _ \|  _ \   / \  / ___| |   | ____|
     #   | | | | |_) | / _ \| |   | |   |  _|